 Mongolia's Democratic Party Choses Gantumur as New Leader with Focus on 2024 Elections

-Mongolia's opposition Democratic Party (DP) elected on January 19, 2023, Luvsannyamyn Gantumur, a former Education Minister and member of the centrist faction, as its new Chairman.
+Mongolia's opposition Democratic Party (DP) chose on January 19, 2023, Luvsannyamyn Gantumur, a former Education Minister and member of the centrist faction, as its new leader.
 He has pledged to focus on the 2024 parliamentary elections and to revive the party's image and popularity.

 The selection process involved extensive internal dialogue and negotiations to reconcile the party's divisions.

 Gantumur, a veteran of government and civil society, has pledged to prioritize electoral reform and restore democracy in the country through fair and transparent processes.
 He is expected to lead the party towards a more moderate, liberal stance and focus on a liberal agenda for the 2024 election in Mongolia.

 Fluent in Japanese and educated in Japan as an engineer, Gantumur also aims to improve Mongolia's relations with Tokyo.

 However, Gantumur's selection to the Democratic Party's leader was not without controversy.
 His main rival, former Finance Minister Sangajavyn Bayartsogt, was seen as representing big business interests and had ties to multinational corporations.
 There were also concerns raised about his purported Chinese origin.